WTTJ/otta-engineering-interview-task/README.md

 ## Instructions

 Start by cloning this repository using your personal GitHub account.
 Create a new private repository and push your clone to this new repo (you will need to remove the original remote with `git remote remove origin`).
-Please ensure all of your work is committed to this - we'll only consider the `master` branch.
+Please ensure all of your work is committed to this - we'll only consider the `main` branch.

 The following details the individual tasks.
 Please complete **all** of the them.
 You may **use any programming language**, provided all of the code used can be committed to this repo.
 You don't need to provide instructions for running the code, or any explanation other than the answers.